Eptikar-IT-Solutions/openngo/README.md

 - [x] Basic Integration with [Trello](http://trello.com)
 - [ ] Ability to Add Milestones
 - [ ] Members Notifications (email, sms)

+# Current Status
+OpenNGO is is currently stable, nonetheless it is under heavy development.

 # How to contribute